kwang1012/SREGym/README.md

             "namespace": "<K8S namespace where app should be deployed>" }
         ```
-        > *Note*: The `Helm Config` is used by the orchestrator to auto-deploy your app when a problem associated with it is started.
+        > *Note*: The `Helm Config` is used by the conductor to auto-deploy your app when a problem associated with it is started.

-        > *Note*: The orchestrator will auto-provide *all other* fields as context to the agent for any problem associated with this app.
+        > *Note*: The conductor will auto-provide *all other* fields as context to the agent for any problem associated with this app.

     Create a JSON file with this metadata and save it in the [`metadata`](/aiopslab/service/metadata) directory.
 For example the `social-network` app: [social-network.json](/aiopslab/service/metadata/social-network.json)